-The British Columbia Dental Association (BCDA) is calling on the public to demand critical changes to the Health Professions & Occupations Act (HPOA) to prevent this legislation from making sweeping changes that could lead to fewer available professionals, longer wait times, and higher costs for patients.
+The British Columbia Dental Association (BCDA) called on the public to demand critical changes to the Health Professions & Occupations Act (HPOA) by signing a petition to prevent this legislation from making sweeping changes that could lead to fewer available professionals, longer wait times, and higher costs for patients.

 We’re urging the government to revisit the legislation through meaningful consultation with all stakeholders.